ujjwalguptaofficial/mahal/README.md

 Support this project by adding stars, spreading the word.

 We would be more grateful if you sponsor the project which allows us to keep developing, educate people, organize different events.

+# Contributors

+You are very welcome to contribute, please see contributing guidelines - [[Contribute](CONTRIBUTING.MD)].